 In 1994 Phyllis married Jihong Dai, a research scientist in environmental chemistry.
 The Cole-Dais relocated in 2000 from Columbus, Ohio, to Brookings, South Dakota, where Jihong joined the faculty of South Dakota State University.
 Two years later they celebrated the birth of their son Nathan, whose Chinese name, LanTian, means “wide-open blue sky.”
 He is the shared joy of their lives.

-Along with a smattering of short fiction and poetry, Phyllis has authored or edited six nonfiction books, the most recent being The Book of the World: A Contemporary Scripture (2008).
+Along with a smattering of short fiction and poetry, Phyllis has authored or edited seven nonfiction books.
+The most recent, co-edited with Ruby R. Wilson, is Poetry of Presence: An Anthology of Mindfulness Poetry, forthcoming from Grayson Books (Summer, 2017).
 She is probably best known as the co-author of The Emptiness of Our Hands: A Lent Lived on the Streets (Authorhouse, 2004).
 Written with James Murray, the book chronicles the 47 days in 1999 that the authors spent living voluntarily on the streets of Columbus, Ohio, the nation’s fifteenth largest city and home to both at the time.
 Thousands of copies of The Emptiness of Our Hands have been sold over the years, a portion of the proceeds being donated to programs benefiting homeless persons in Columbus.

 Beginning in 2002, Phyllis began composing music.
 Her first work was Beautiful Is the Moon (2003), a children’s album done in collaboration with friends.
 Subsequently she composed solo piano music, recording the albums Friends (2006) and Child of All Earth (2007).
 She also released one holiday album, ‘Tis a Gift: Christmas by Guitar (2009).
 Regardless of genre, her music is consistently described by listeners as “deeply emotional,” “visionary,” “cathartic,” “relaxing,” “moving,” and “lyrical.”